Glasgow Royal Infirmary, designed by Robert and James Adam, Glasgow, Scotland

 Since 2016, we have signed or renewed seven agreements with European university partners, representing a cross-section of the region’s leading universities.
 Our partners are committed to building and investing in active, productive collaborations.

-To date we have committed more than $1.2 million in funding – matched by our partners – to support our talented researchers and teachers in 100 joint research projects, early-career mobility awards and collaborative workshops.
+To date we have committed more than $2 million in funding – matched by our partners – to support our talented researchers in 100 joint research projects, early-career mobility awards and collaborative workshops.

-Europe is also the most popular destination for our outgoing exchange students and we have super exchange agreements in place with Edinburgh, Utrecht and Copenhagen.
+Europe is also the most popular destination for our outgoing exchange students, and we have super exchange agreements in place with the University of Edinburgh, University College London and the University of Glasgow.

 Our partners in Europe